Codespec

 C. Non-linear/unclear steps in the workflow: "Where do I go next?"

-Collect and Synthesize V1 Feedback
+Collect V1 Feedback

 In order to improve upon the first version of the workflow, I had to understand its strengths and weaknesses.
 So I interviewed a researcher who had used it, asking non-leading, open-ended questions.